 Make Things Accessible

-Not being able to locate commonly used objects can be an extra source of anxiety or even panic for your loved one.
+Not being able to locate objects can be a source of anxiety for your loved one.

 Keep his or her possessions, such as grooming, hygienic, and clothing items needed each day, well organized and within easy reach.
-If it seems advisable, go over their locations frequently.
+If it seems advisable, remind your loved one of their locations frequently.

 Adjust the Environment